thiagojedi/vala-code/README.md

 There are a few things I need help:

-- More code snippets
+- More code snippets.

-- A Language Server (for better formating and autocomplete)
+- Language Server:

+    Preferably using `libvala` as most is already there.
+This is necessary for autocomplete and better formating.

 If you wanna discuss any of them, feel free to send me a email or open a issue.